voniersa/MusicGenieAPI/README.md

 # lyrcisTranslationAPI

 This API allows you to translate a song lyrcis into a specific language.
+It also gives you some information and links about your searched track.
+With the implemented Web GUI you get a nice presentation of the API's output.

 ## Getting Started